 Motivation The amount of processing that a server has to perform is often proportional to the number of topology objects (for example, rulettes) in the system.
-Cartridges that monitor very large system may end up creating enough topology objects to bring the server into an overload situation.
+Cartridges that monitor very large systems may end up creating enough topology objects to bring the server into an overload situation.
 To protect against this, the topology service is configured to limit the number of instances of each object type that can be created.
 The browser interface performance is poor (that is, it responds slowly).
 Symptom The server memory usage is high.
 The server may be overloaded.
 Diagnosis / Verification Examine the topology instance counts shown in a support bundle.
-Tuning Tuning If there is an object type with an excessive number of effective topology objects, then some of those objects may need to be deleted.
+Tuning If there is an object type with an excessive number of effective topology objects, then some of Tuning those objects may need to be deleted.
 Try to determine why the cartridge created so many objects of that type.
 Ideally, you should modify the cartridge configuration to prevent it from recreating those objects.
-Tuning those objects may need to be deleted.
-Try to determine why the cartridge created so many objects of that type.
+Tuning objects of that type.
 Ideally, you should modify the cartridge configuration to prevent it from